emmacwindsor/Final-Assignment/README.md

 # Final-Assignment
 My Last Project

-PLZ READ THE FINALPROJECT.html thats not in the folders, just the one you see first.
+PLZ read THE FINALPROJECT.html thats not in the folders, just the one you see first.
 That is up to date version.

 Here is what I have for my final assignment so far!